redBorder/redborder-documentation/docs/manager/platform_configurations/ch6_sensors.md

 - **Sensors**: These are end nodes corresponding to physical elements placed in the network (switches, routers, IPS, etc.).

-At the sensor level, the following information is displayed: sensor name, IP, applied policy (IPS sensors), last check, and version.
+At the sensor level, the following information is displayed: sensor name, IP, applied policy (IPS sensors), last check and version.
 A description can be added to the sensor.

 !!!info "Please note..."
     Remember that IPS or Gateway sensors must be created through sensor registration in the Manager installation process. **Sensors** allows you to edit and overwrite the parameters inherited from General Configuration: **Tools -> General Configuration**.